upenn-libraries/sdbmss/rails_app/README-docker-dev.md

 This will pull all required images and build the SDBM `app` image.

-Wait for the docker compose process to complete before moving on to the next step, _SDBM develop app data setup_.
+Wait for the docker compose process to complete before moving on to the next step, **SDBM develop app data setup**.

 #### SDBM develop app data setup

-There are number of initial setup steps required to run this SDBM that are handled by a bash script setup.sh stored in the rails_app/dev folder.
+There are number of initial setup steps required to run the SDBM.
+They are handled by a bash script [setup.sh](./dev/setup.sh) stored in the [rails_app/dev](./dev) folder.
 The setup script does the following:

 1. Copies static assets into the Rails app
 2. Loads the development database